vectordotdev/vector/docs/specs/component.md

 #### ComponentBytesReceived

-*Sources* MUST emit a `ComponentBytesReceived` event immediately after receiving, decompressing and filtering bytes from the upstream source and before the creation of a Vector event.
+*Sources* MUST emit a `ComponentBytesReceived` event immediately after receiving bytes from the upstream source in order to reflect the *raw event bytes* received.
+This MUST happen before decompression, filtering, and the creation of Vector events.

 - Properties
-  - `byte_size`
+  - `byte_size` - REQUIRED, number of raw event bytes received.
-    - For UDP, TCP, and Unix protocols, the total number of bytes received from the socket excluding the delimiter.
+    - For HTTP-based protocols, the total number of raw bytes in the HTTP body, as typically represented by the `Content-Length` header.
-    - For HTTP-based protocols, the total number of bytes in the HTTP body, as represented by the `Content-Length` header.
+    - For UDP, TCP, and Unix protocols, the total number of raw bytes received from the socket excluding the delimiter.
-    - For files, the total number of bytes read from the file excluding the delimiter.
+    - For files, the total number of raw bytes read from the file excluding the delimiter.
-  - `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
+  - `protocol` - REQUIRED, the protocol used to send the bytes.
+MUST be one of `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
-  - `http_path` - If relevant, the HTTP path, excluding query strings.
+  - `http_path` - OPTIONAL, the HTTP path, excluding query strings.
-  - `socket` - If relevant, the socket number that bytes were received from.
+  - `socket` - OPTIONAL, the socket number that bytes were received from.
 - Metrics
   - MUST increment the `component_received_bytes_total` counter by the defined value with the defined properties as metric tags.
 - Logs
   - MUST log a `Bytes received.` message at the `trace` level with the defined properties as key-value pairs.
   - MUST NOT be rate limited.

 #### ComponentEventsReceived

 *All components* MUST emit an `ComponentEventsReceived` event immediately after creating or receiving one or more Vector events.

 - Properties
   - `count` - The count of Vector events.